autoplot/documentation/javadoc/org/das2/qstream/LongTransferType.md

+# org.das2.qstream.LongTransferType

-# org.das2.qstream.LongTransferTypeLong transfer type, to support cdfTT2000.
+Long transfer type, to support cdfTT2000.
  NOTE THERE ARE MANY NUMBERS THAT CANNOT BE PRECISELY REPRESENTED BECAUSE DOUBLES ARE USED TO COMMUNICATE DATA.

-LongTransferType( )
+# LongTransferType( )

 ***